Diuretics

 As part of routine antenatal care, most women will be offered a detailed scan at around 20 weeks of pregnancy to check the baby’s development.

-Women with high blood pressure, heart problems, or conditions affecting kidney function will be more closely monitored with additional growth scans during pregnancy to make sure that they remain well throughout and that their baby is growing as expected.
+If you have high blood pressure, heart problems, or conditions affecting kidney function, you will be more closely monitored with additional fetal growth scans during pregnancy to make sure that you remain well throughout and that your baby is growing as expected.

 Are there any risks to my baby if the father has taken a diuretic?

-We would not expect any increased risk to your baby if the father takes a diuretic.
+We do not expect any increased risk to your baby if the father takes a diuretic.

 Who can I talk to if I have questions?